c. 1899 Julius Heinrich Zimmermann

 Born Jean Babtiste Coupa in 1808, John Coupa was a guitarist and teacher working in Boston during the 1830s.
 He advertised as a professor of the “Spanish Guitar” and “French and Italian languages.”
 A concert program from March 25, 1830, lists him playing a guitar solo between a vocalist accompanied on piano and a work […]

-Christian Friedrich Martin (1796–1873) and Heinrich Schatz (c.
-1802–1867; later anglicized to “Henry”) began their careers as carpenters in Neukirchen, Saxony (now part of Germany).
-Both Martin and Schatz were employed in Vienna at the workshop of legendary luthier Johann Georg Stauffer in the early 1820s.
-While no evidence has emerged to confirm that either […]
+Christian Friedrich Martin (1796–1873) and Heinrich (later anglicized to “Henry”) Schatz (c.
+1802–1867) began their careers as carpenters in Neukirchen (renamed Markneukirchen in 1858), in the Kingdom of Saxony (part of the Germany Confederation).
+Both Martin and Schatz were employed in Vienna at the workshop of legendary luthier Johann Georg Stauffer in the early 1820s. […]

 1849 Louis Panormo